 - Walking Concessions: $150 each.
 The walking permits are for the Parade route only.
 Each walking permit covers one person only.
 Each walker receives one credential badge.

 - Regular Coca-Cola Concession Booth: $150.
 (Includes: Coca-Cola 10×10 tent, product supplied at cost and delivered to site, will pick up remaining product after Parade and collect payment for sold product).
 Can sell prepacked foods like chips, cookies, and candy.

 - Food Concession Booth: $250.00.
 This is for food trucks and food tents that prepare food on site such as bagels, hotdogs, donuts, etc.

 If you are interested in more information and rules, please check back Fall 2018 for Registration or send an email to firstname.lastname@example.org.

-Pre-Parade entertainment consisted of a Parade Mile along the Parade route (starting and ending in front of the Reviewing Stand at City Hall) at approximately 9:00 am.
-The Parade itself kicked off at 9:30 am with the National Anthem by local American Idol contestant, Joshua Ward at our Grand Stand in front of City Hall; a flyover by the Bandit Flight Team Presented by Wilmington International Airport (ILM), and a ribbon cutting at the corner of Market and 3rd Street prior to Parade step off.
+The Parade kicked off at 9:30 am with the National Anthem by local American Idol contestant, Joshua Ward at our Grand Stand in front of City Hall; a flyover by the Bandit Flight Team Presented by Wilmington International Airport (ILM); and a ribbon cutting at the corner of Market and 3rd Street prior to Parade step-off.

 We are looking forward to next year’s Parade on Saturday, April 6, 2019.
 We hope you will join us!